It's a Journey...

 Romantic relationships can provide some of the richest emotional rewards of

 adulthood, but they can also leave us achingly vulnerable.
-A breakup can be one

 of the most stressful and emotional experiences in life.
-Whether you wanted it or

 not, the breakup of a relationship can turn your whole world upside down and